anthonycaccese/pico8-desktop-console/README.md

 ## Hardware

 Essentially I'll be building an all in one desktop console (screen and speakers included) similar in style/function to the classic Coleco tabletop arcade systems, Mac Classic or Vetrex.
-Something you can plug in, turn on and start playing without any fuss.
+It will be dedicated to playing the awesome [Pico-8 fantasy console](https://www.lexaloffle.com/pico-8.php) and its amazing library of community developed games.
+Something you can turn on and start playing without any fuss.

 This is very much a work in progress 😊 so here is what I have so far...
 - `RaspberryPi Zero W:` you can use any RaspberryPi with this build.
 I just recommend that it has some way to access the internet as we'll be booting directly into Pico-8 Splore.